charlieroth/market/PROPOSAL.md

 may even require different technology than what was used to build the prototype.

-Another example, the Consumer API would likely be more read-heavy and could be scaled by replicating the database.
+Another example, the Consumer API would likely be more read-heavy and could be scaled by replicating the database or horizontal scaling application instances.

 ## File Storage